alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 with layers of materials such as PVA or EVOH.
 Ultraviolet damage and weather corrosion must be prevented by careful construction;
 nothing that hasn't been done before, and modern materials have wonderful properties.

+Ship size is a critical parameter.
+A small ship is easier and cheaper to build, while bigger ships tends to have higher top speeds.
+Having enough instrumentation onboard also requires to carry a minimum payload.
+We will set a target length of 4 meters and check if it works.

 Another consideration is what route to take.
 An airship can also helped by trade winds: